 WEB Aruba is not only committed to deliver an efficient, stable and reliable product, our company is also committed to changing the way energy is produced.
 We are actively working towards a future which is less dependent on fossil fuels and that has a minimal impact on our environment.

-We currently producing energy using various methods:
+We are currently producing energy using various methods:

 WEB Aruba's Renewable Energy Strategy (ARES)